s214534/nettack/README.md

 *Collective classification in network data.*
 AI magazine, 29(3):93, 2008.

+Detailed information about the 2 datasets can be found in the `cora` and `citeseer` folders and in our project report.
 ### Graph Convolutional Networks
 Our implementation of the GCN algorithm is based on the authors' implementation, available on GitHub [here](https://github.com/tkipf/gcn).